Compositional Neural Textures: Introduction

-First, we propose a set of desired properties of (neural) textons detailed in \Cref{sec:method:overview}, which we leverage to effectively train the autoencoder (\Cref{fig:teaser:overview}), including 1) discrete objectness, 2) spatial compactness, 3) reshuffling invariance and 4) transformation equivariance.
-These poperties enable the textons to represent diverse sets of textures while maintaining human interpretability for intuitive texture editing applications.
-Second, we represent each neural texton as a 2D Gaussian with an associated appearance feature.
-A Gaussian approximates a texton's shape via its spatial support, and the Gaussian appearance feature encodes the texton's exact appearance.
-This seperation facilitates the enforcement of geometric transformation equivariance.
-Further, the separate encoding of rough spatial and detailed appearance information in Gaussian covariances and associated features offers comprehensibility and intuitve user control over textons \cite{Hertz:2022:EIS,Epstein:2022:BGAN}.
-Third, we develop unsupervised training methods to instill the desired properties in neural textons.
-For each desired property we construct a corresponding loss function that, when minimized, ensures the incorporation of that property.
-In particular, the reshuffling invariance property dictates that randomly reshuffling the appearances of textons, as encoded by Gaussian appearance features, should not modify the texture's overall appearance.
-In line with this, we specifically design one of the training losses to assess the texture similarity between the input texture, encoded as Gaussians, and an image reconstructed from the Gaussians with reshuffled appearance features.
-Moreover, we observe that the training losses may present contradictory behaviors, where minimizing one could lead to explosion of another, and address this issue by carefully adjusting the training schedules to achieve a balanced trade-off between these losses.
+First, we propose a set of desired properties of (neural) textons detailed in \Cref{sec:method:properties}, \delete{which we leverage to effectively train the autoencoder (\Cref{fig:teaser:overview}), } including 1) discrete objectness, 2) spatial compactness, 3) reshuffling invariance and 4) transformation equivariance.
+These properties enable the textons to represent diverse sets of textures while maintaining human interpretability for intuitive texture editing. \new{As per these properties}, second, we represent each neural texton as a 2D Gaussian with an associated appearance feature.
+A Gaussian approximates a texton's shape via its spatial support, and the appearance feature encodes the texton's exact appearance.
+This separation facilitates the enforcement of geometric transformation equivariance.
+Further, the separate encoding of rough spatial and detailed appearance information in Gaussian covariances and associated features offers comprehensibility and intuitive user control over textons \cite{Hertz:2022:EIS,Epstein:2022:BGAN}.
+Third, we develop unsupervised training methods to instill the desired properties in neural textons by using proper loss functions.
+For example, the reshuffling invariance property dictates that randomly reshuffling the appearances among textons should not modify the texture's overall appearance.
+We thus design two training losses to assess the texture similarity between the input texture and a reconstructed texture with reshuffled texton appearance features.
+Finally, we observe that the training losses may present contradictory behaviors, where minimizing one could lead to the increase of another, and address this issue by carefully adjusting the training schedules to achieve a balanced trade-off between these losses.

-We evaluate our proposed compositional neural texture representation using a variety of texture editing applications, ablation studies, and comparative analysis against existing methods.
-The results demonstrate that our approach is versatile in various texture editing applications and surpasses existing methods in texture analysis, modeling, and specific texture editing tasks.